 Baltimore City Name Change 17-0128475

 Client wants his father’s name added to his birth certificate and his name changed.
 Client was placed in the foster care system because his mother left him at the hospital on the day he was born.
 He didn’t meet his mother until he was 18yrs old.
-She informed him that his biological father was not the person listed on his birth certificate.
+She informed him that his biological father was not the person listed on his birth certificate; it was a made up name/person.
 Client’s father died on 4/5/1992 and wishes to have his entire name changed.
 Client states that his biological father’s family and siblings acknowledges him as family.
 One of his uncles is willing to take DNA test if needed.
-If interested in this case, contact Tara Miles at firstname.lastname@example.org or 443-451-4070.
+To assist MVLS client 17-0128475, please contact Tara Miles at firstname.lastname@example.org.

 Baltimore City Lead Paint 17-0128269

 Elderly client needs help with lead paint case filed against her.
 Client’s husband purchased the home and he passed away in 1989.
-She rented out the property in 1994, using Carwell Real Estate.
-Her name was on the deed jointly with him at the time property was rented and Carwell collected the rent.
-Client states she never had any contact with the Plaintiff in the case outside of the property being initially rented and she doesn’t remember Plaintiff staying there very long nor did she have any kids.
+She rented out the property in 1994, using a real estate agency.
+Her name was on the deed jointly with him at the time property was rented and the real estate agency collected the rent.
+Client states she never had any contact with the Plaintiff in the case outside of the property being initially rented.
+She also doesn’t remember the Plaintiff staying there very long nor did she have any kids.
 The client states there was a lead paint test done to the property before it was rented out.
-She has copies of when she had it inspected but she didn’t handle the property closely because Carwell managed.
-She is now being sued and she would like help with having case dismissed.
-If interested in this case, contact Daria Pugh at firstname.lastname@example.org or 443-451-4096.
+She has copies of when she had it inspected but she didn’t handle the property closely because real estate agency managed.
+She is now being sued and she would like the case dismissed.
+The incident happened many years ago and she believes she is not liable.
+Client is one of six defendants and the Plaintiff is represented.
+To assist MVLS client 17-0128269, please contact Daria Pugh at email@example.com.

-Taxpayer living on ~$16K in SSA benefits incurred initial tax problem when she received a $50,000 settlement from a law suit for back overtime pay against her former employer.
-She currently owes IRS ~$5K for tax years 2005-2006.
-She also owes the Comptroller of Md $1,700.00 regarding tax year 2007.
+Taxpayer living who is living on $16,000.00 in SSA benefits needs help with a Tax matter.
+She incurred initial tax problem when she received a $50,000.00 settlement from a law suit for back overtime pay against her former employer.
+She currently owes the IRS $5,000.00 for tax years 2005-2006.
+She also owes the Comptroller of Maryland $1,700.00 regarding tax year 2007.
 She seeks help with collection alternatives.
-If interested in this case, contact Monica Fulwood at email@example.com or 443-451-4087.
+To assist MVLS client 15-0109291, please contact Monica Fulwood at email@example.com.

 Charles County Unemployment Compensation 17-0128874

-Client would like to appeal his unemployment denial decision.
+Client would like legal advice and help with appealing his unemployment denial decision.
 Client received a 10-week penalty before he can receive benefits due to employer’s reason – misconduct (not gross).
-Client states the misconduct was disruptive behavior in workplace which he disputes.
-Client would like the decision reversed and wishes to collect all benefits.
-He states that he filed for unemployment, received a letter scheduling a phone hearing on 3/21, spoke to case worker that day and she could not contact his employer.
-The case worker said she would give the employer 48 hours to respond and would call client back on 3/23.
-Caseworker spoke with the agency that handled the unemployment claim and the agency request more time to investigate the claim and she would follow up with him on 3/25.
+Client states the misconduct was disruptive behavior in the workplace which he disputes.
+Client stated he filed for unemployment, received a letter scheduling a phone hearing on 3/21/17, spoke to case worker that day and she could not contact his employer.
+The case worker said she would give the employer 48 hours to respond and would call client back on 3/23/17.
+Caseworker spoke with the agency that handled the unemployment claim and the agency requested more time to investigate the claim and she would follow up with him on 3/25/17.
 He never received that call, but received a determination letter 4/6/2017.
-Client states he was fired was because he told the manager of the store that a coworker was slowing him down and keeping him from doing an efficient job.
+Client states he was fired because he told the manager of the store that a coworker was slowing him down and keeping him from doing an efficient job.
 He was fired without any verbal or written warning.
-If interested in this case, contact LaKisha Overton at firstname.lastname@example.org or 443-451-4089.
+To assist MVLS client 17-0128874, please contact LaKisha Overton at firstname.lastname@example.org.

 Harford County Mortgage Foreclosure 16-0126341

 Client lost her job in 2015, and shortly thereafter fell behind on her mortgage.
-Her monthly mortgage payment is $1711.
+Her monthly mortgage payment is $1711.00.
 She applied for loss mitigation and was granted a temporary forbearance through September 2016.
 Client was able to obtain disability benefits during the forbearance period, and applied for a modification at the end of her forbearance.
-The lender, M&T Bank, rejected her application and initiated foreclosure proceedings in November 2016.
+The lender rejected her application and initiated foreclosure proceedings in November 2016.
 Client requested mediation on January 13, 2017, but no date has yet been scheduled.
 Client would like to keep the home if possible, and is seeking an attorney to attend mediation with her.
-If interested in this case, contact Ellyn Riedl at firstname.lastname@example.org or 443-451-4079.
+To assist MVLS client 16-0126341, please contact Ellyn Riedl at email@example.com.